 1const delta = await beliefs.after(agentOutput)For tool results, tag the tool name so the system knows the source:

-1await beliefs.after(JSON.stringify(searchResults), { tool: 'web_search' })You can also label the source explicitly — this gets stored on each extracted belief and appears in the trace:
+1await beliefs.after(JSON.stringify(searchResults), { tool: 'web_search' })You can also label the source explicitly.
+This gets stored on each extracted belief and appears in the trace:

 1await beliefs.after(agentOutput, { source: 'quarterly-earnings-call' })Returns: